-The Trigger Port, pin 2 (see Table 2-3) can be used to set the output on or off via a single remote signal.
+The Trigger Port, pin 2 (see Table 2-4) can be used to set the output on or off via a single remote signal.
 The Trigger port can be configured either locally, using the front panel, or remotely, using the OUTP CONT command. (see PAR.
 B.23).

-From the front panel press from the power-up screen to enter the General Setup menu (Figure 3-8), then highlight Load Type and press to modify.
+From the front panel press [F5] from the power-up screen to enter the General Setup menu (Figure 3-8), then highlight Load Type and press [F1] to modify.
 (If a Password is required, see PAR.
 3.2.4.3 for instructions.)
-Press down or up arrow key to highlight the Remote On-Off option, then press from the Output Configuration screen and show choices.
-Highlight Disabled, High Is Off, Low Is Off, High Is On, Low Is On, or LowPulseOff (see Table 2-3 for details), and press from the save or from the Output Configuration screen, then press from the Output Configuration screen, then press from to save for power-up or from the Output Configuration screen, then press from the Output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen, then press from the output Configuration screen to the output Con
+Press down or up arrow key to highlight the Remote On-Off option, then press [F1] to open the Output Configuration screen and show choices.
+Highlight Disabled, High Is Off, Low Is Off, High Is On, Low Is On, or LowPulseOff (see Table 2-4 for details), and press [F4] to save or [F3] to abort.
+Then press [F4] to save for power-up, or [F3] to apply the changes (without saving for power-up) and exit.
+To restore factory default (LowPulseOff), press [F2] from the Output Configuration screen, then press [F4] to save for power-up or [F5] to exit.